spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 </WarningBox>

 The app profile deployment takes a few moments to finish.
-You can review the application's progress by navigating to the left **Main Menu** and clicking on Virtual Clusters.
-Click on cluster-1 to view its details page.
+You can review the application's deployment progress by navigating to the left **Main Menu** and clicking on **Virtual Clusters**.
+Click on **cluster-1** to view its details page.
 You can review cluster information, log events, access a remote shell session in the cluster, and more from the cluster details page.

 ![Cluster details view displaying exposed services](devx_apps_deploy-apps_cluster-details-view.png)